 Norovirus, sometimes known as the winter vomiting bug, is the most common stomach bug in the UK.

 The virus is highly contagious.
 It can affect people of all ages and causes vomiting and diarrhoea.

 There's no specific cure for norovirus, so you have to let it run its course.
 It's usually mild and shouldn't last more than a couple of days.

 The period from when you're infected to when you start to show symptoms (the incubation period) usually lasts between 12 and 48 hours.
 You may be infectious to other people during this time.

 Although having norovirus can be unpleasant, it's not usually dangerous and most people make a full recovery within a couple of days without having to see their GP.

 Read more about the symptoms of norovirus.

 Each year, it's estimated that between 600,000 and 1 million people in the UK catch norovirus.
-The illness is sometimes called the 'winter vomiting bug' because it's more common in winter.
-However, you can catch the virus any time during the year.
+The illness is sometimes called the "winter vomiting bug" because it's more common in winter.
+However, you can catch the virus at any time of the year.

 What should I do?

 If you have norovirus, follow the steps below to help ease your symptoms: